keys-i/radb/docs/sql.md

 ## Transactions

-raDB supports ACID transactions using MVCC-based snapshot isolation, protecting from the following anomalies: dirty writes, dirty reads, lost updates, fuzzy reads, read skew, and phantom reads.
+radbDB supports ACID transactions using MVCC-based snapshot isolation, protecting from the following anomalies: dirty writes, dirty reads, lost updates, fuzzy reads, read skew, and phantom reads.
 However, write skew anomalies are possible since serializable snapshot isolation is not implemented.

 A new transaction is started with `BEGIN`, and ended with either `COMMIT` (atomically writing all changes) or `ROLLBACK` (discarding all changes).
 If any conflicts occur between concurrent transactions, the lowest transaction ID wins and the others will fail with a serialization error and must retry.